sebastianconcept/tpe/README.md

 6. What happens when a `Transaction` is repeated (same `TransactionID`, same `ClientID` and _different_ `Amount`)?
 - R: Same answer than 5.
 7. What happens when the `TransactionID` in a dispute corresponds to a `ClientID` that is not the same?
 - R: The spec states that the tx in a dispute could not exist and be safely ignored but it doesn't clarify anything about being about a different `ClientID`.
-In this `PaymentEngine` that is considered invalid input and these cases will be treated as input inconsistencies hence, these transactions will be ignored.
+In this `PaymentEngine` that is considered invalid input and these cases will be treated as input inconsistencies potentially coming from a partner's inconcistency hence, these transactions will be ignored (in a real system it should be observed using a pub/sub queue or logged for tracking, diagnosing and generally enabling its resolution).

 ## Further contributions and recommendations